john-cornell/GPTNet/README.md

 using GPTEngine.Roles;
 ```

 You can define a conversation by creating specific roles.
+A conversation currently requires 2 roles to be defined, System and Assistant.
+The System will define to goal of the application you are trying to build, while the assistant describes the goals and means of interaction between the LLM and the user.
+Generally a system role will be a simplified version of the assistant role.

 For example, a SupervisorAgentSystem role and a SupervisorAgentAssistant role can be defined by extending the Role class.

+Alternatively the RoleBehaviour object can be used to simplify this process into a single prompt that will be used for both System and Agent

 ```csharp
 public class SupervisorAgentAssistant : Role